‘I’m a miracle’: Hutchinson man reflects on his battle with COVID-19 after flatlining twice

 HUTCHINSON, Kan.
-(KSNW) – If you ask Bob Ratley Jr. what he thought of the coronavirus a couple months ago he will admit, he didn’t think it was a big deal.
+(KSNW) – If you ask Bob Ratley Jr. what he thought of the coronavirus a few months ago, he will admit he didn’t think it was a big deal.

 Ratley says his time in the hospital was a blur.
-However, he didn’t lose site of what was waiting for him at home.
+However, he didn’t lose sight of what was waiting for him at home.

 “I’m a miracle and not too many people survive what I’ve gone through,” the COVID survivor said.